Rampant France run riot against Swiss

 Benzema might be excused blame for allowing Blerim Dzemaili’s free kick to slip under his foot as he jumped out of the way while positioned in the wall as Switzerland got their first in the 81st minute.

-Granit Xhaka’s goal six minutes after was arguably the best of the seven as swivelled to score from close range.
+Granit Xhaka’s goal six minutes after was arguably the best of the seven as swiveled to score from close range.

 But by then Ottmar Hitzfeld’s side had been thoroughly demolished.